kostiantyn-matsebora/streamstore/docs/README.md

     services.ConfigureStreamStore(x =>              // Register StreamStore
       x.EnableSchemaProvisioning()                  // Optional.
 Enable schema provisioning, default: false.

-      // Register single database implementation, see details in documentation for particular database x.WithSingleDatabase(c =>
+      // Register single storage implementation, see details in documentation for particular storage x.WithSingleStorage(c =>
-          c.UseSqliteDatabase(x =>                  // For instance, SQLite database backend
+          c.UseSqliteStorage(x =>                  // For instance, SQLite storage backend
-              x.ConfigureDatabase(c =>
+              x.ConfigureStorage(c =>
                 c.WithConnectionString(connectionString)
               )
           )
       )
-      // Or enable multitenancy, see details in documentation for particular database. x.WithMultitenancy(c =>
+      // Or enable multitenancy, see details in documentation for particular storage. x.WithMultitenancy(c =>
-          c.UseInMemoryDatabase()                   // For instance, InMemory database backend .UseTenantProvider<MyTenantProvider>()   // Optional.
+          c.UseInMemoryStorage()                   // For instance, InMemory storage backend .UseTenantProvider<MyTenantProvider>()   // Optional.
 Register your  ITenantProvider implementation.
                                                     // Required if you want schema to be provisioned for each tenant.
       )